 Ancient Egypt

-Ancient Egypt was renowned for its art,
+Ancient Egypt was famous for its art,

-architecture, and literature.
+architecture and literature.
 Egyptian art and

 The legacy of Ancient Egypt